Working Principle of Single-Phase Induction Motor

 - Air conditioner

 - Vacuum cleaners

 - Food mixer

-Also, machines supplied by single-phase supply and produce around 1 HP output power.
-Of course, I don’t need to tell you why you can’t dispense those motors, yes you are right they are:
+Also, machines are supplied by single-phase supply and produce around 1 HP output power.
+The reason why you can’t dispense those motors, is because:

 - Simple in construction.

 - Cheap in cost and maintenance.